 An EPO opposition can still be filed within nine (9) months of grant of a European patent for which a request for unitary effect has been filed.

-Unified Patent Court (UPC) – key features
+The key features of the Unified Patent Court (UPC)

 The UPC has exclusive jurisdiction in litigation involving UPs.
 Judgments are enforceable in all EU countries signed-up to the UPC Agreement.